 Philippine Passport Holders are required to have a visa to enter Panama.
 The process is very straightforward, and this article will help you on how to get one.
 Here is the guide on getting a Panama Tourist Visa for Philippine Passport Holders!

-Reminders: All applicants must apply at the Embassy of Panama in their home country or where you are a resident at.
+Reminders: All applicants must apply at the Embassy of Panama in their home country or where they are a resident.
 Philippine Passport Holders must apply at the Embassy of Panama in Manila, Philippines.